|About RFL | Current Issue | Past Issues | Supplement Issues | Subscribe | Announcements | Editorial Staff | Submissions | Contact RFL|

 Number of pages

-Contact Anne Burns if you are interested in having material reviewed or in serving as a reviewer.
+Contact Xiangying Jiang (email@example.com) if you are interested in having material reviewed or in serving as a reviewer.back to top

 RFL has two features, Readings on L2 Reading: Publications in Other Venues, which first appeared in the October 2005 issue, and RFL Revisited: Past Articles Today, which first appeared in the October 2006 issue.

 Readings on L2 Reading: Publications in Other Venues, which appears once a year in the October issue, offers an archive of articles published in other venues during the previous year.
 It serves as a valuable tool to readers of RFL.
 Articles may treat any topic within the scope of RFL and second language reading.
 Articles are organized by topic.
 This feature includes titles of the articles as well as brief summaries.
 Two additional sections include a list of books, volumes, and dissertations that treat second language reading.
-For more information, please contact the editor of this feature, Cindy Brantmeier, an associate professor of applied linguistics and Spanish, Washington University in St. Louis.
-RFL readers are requested to send to Dr. Brantmeier relevant information on appropriate articles such as author(s), journal, date of publication, and, if possible, a brief summary.
-Please send to firstname.lastname@example.org
+For more information, please contact the editor of this feature, Dr. Shenika Harris, an assistant professor of Spanish at Lindenwood University.
+RFL readers are requested to send to Dr. Harris relevant information on appropriate articles such as author(s), journal, date of publication, and, if possible, a brief summary.
+Please send to SHarris@lindenwood.edu

 RFL Revisited: Past Articles Today brings previous RFL articles that remain relevant and reprises them in current issues.
 We ask the author to comment on the article as well as to have others comment on it.
 Note that RFL does not accept unsolicited submissions for this feature.